kevinfiol/kevinfiol.github.io/content/blog/modern-bundling-with-esbuild.md

 ## What about the server?

-You very well could use esbuild's "serve" mode in your `scripts/dev.js` script if you'd prefer.
+You very well could use esbuild's "serve" mode in your `scripts/dev.js` script if you'd like to.
 You would have to adjust the scripts we've created so that "dev" mode uses `esbuild.serve` instead of `esbuild.build`.
 While I like that esbuild has a built-in server, it does not support live-reload, which is a nice feature to have.
 You could implement your own live reload using `esbuild.serve`, but a simpler solution is to just use an existing server in conjunction with esbuild.
 In the past, I have used a global installation of [sirv-cli](https://github.com/lukeed/sirv/tree/master/packages/sirv-cli).

 A cleaner solution would be to include some kind of server in our project as a dev dependency.
 I've found that `nativew/serve`[https://github.com/nativew/serve] was a fine solution for this.
 At [18.7kb](https://packagephobia.com/result?p=create-serve) with 0 dependencies, it was a guilt-free inclusion.
 Install with npm as normal.